-Looking back on 2021, we’ve seen a few stand-out interior textile trends.
+Looking back on 2021, we’ve seen a few stand-out interior trending textiles.
 Designers and DIYers alike find themselves drawn to similar materials year after year.

 One of the most significant ways to impact your space is to use exciting textiles in your design projects.
 You don’t have to be an interior designer to pick out fantastic fabric!